A Pro-Family Policy That Conservatives Should Support

 Cassidy/Sinema Bipartisan Plan

-Just this summer, Senators Bill Cassidy and Krysten Sinema proposed the first bipartisan plan that would allow parents to draw up to $5,000 from future child tax credits to pay for leave or childcare.
+Senators Bill Cassidy and Krysten Sinema proposed the first bipartisan plan that would allow parents to draw up to $5,000 from future child tax credits to pay for paid leave or childcare.
 The family would then deduct $1,500 annually for that child (instead of $2,000) for the next 10 years to pay the costs.
-Legislation is expected to be introduced in September.
 Learn more here.

 Lee/Ernst CRADLE Act